Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 Chickenpox is an infection that causes an itchy, blistering rash and is very contagious, meaning it is spread easily from one person to another.
 It is caused by varicella-zoster virus (VZV), which enters the body through the mouth and nose after contact with an infected person.

-Because chickenpox is so contagious, 90 percent of a patient's family also will develop the illness if they live in the same house and are not already immune.
+Chickenpox is very contagious, and spreads easily with household or other close contact among people who are not immune.
 In the past, chickenpox cases often occurred in groups (epidemics), usually during the late winter and early spring.
 However, the number of cases of chickenpox has dropped dramatically because of the chickenpox (varicella) vaccine, which was licensed in 1995 and is recommended for all children.

 Chickenpox blisters form over a period of 3 to 5 days and then crust over during the next 7 to 10 days.